-Much has been written about “work-life balance,” and how to achieve this seemingly impossible equilibrium.
-Whereas some people use the term “work-life balance,” others prefer phrases such as “work-life effectiveness” or even “work life fit.”
+So much has been written about the magical “work-life balance,” and how to achieve this seemingly impossible equilibrium.
+Whereas some people use the term “work-life balance,” others prefer “work-life effectiveness” or even “work-life fit.”

-Dalton Conley, a sociologist at New York University has even developed a further term: the “weisure” principle.
+Dalton Conley, a sociologist at New York University has even coined a new term: the “weisure” principle.
 “Weisure” is the combination of work and leisure, which according to Conley, is a line that is becoming increasingly blurred in our modern day lives.

 So how does one find a healthy balance between work and travel?
-If we follow Conley’s pioneering principle, we might term this “treisure.”
+If we follow Conley’s pioneering principle, we might use the term “treisure.”
 How do we go about achieving a successful “treisure?”

 For one, it might be necessary to split the answer to this question into several categories.
 It all depends on where you work, where you travel and whether you do one for the other.
 That is, essentially, there would be the following categories:

 In the conventional career ladder, this is the most common scenario.
 In fact, much has been written about business travelers who try to maintain a work-life balance.
-Note that “travel” in this case can mean anything from a commute to work in a car or public transport, to taking an airplane halfway across the world.
+Note that “travel” in this case can mean anything from a commuting to work in a car or public transport, to taking an plane halfway around the world.
 While it is naturally harder to keep in touch with family and friends if you are an ocean away, the issues you face might be similar.